pathawks/Export-to-InDesign/readme.txt

 The export process will attempt to keep the significant formatting from the post, including strong, em, b, i tags.

+== Installation ==

+1. Upload `dirty-suds-export-to-indesign` to the `/wp-content/plugins/` directory
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. In the post editor, find the "Export Post" metabox in the right sidebar.
+Click "Export to InDesign" to download  the story as a TaggedText file
+4. Place the story into an InDesign document

 == Frequently Asked Questions ==

 = Something is broken.
 The formatting isn't right =